AdityaDeshmane/H2H-iOS-SampleApp/README.md

 3. For frameworks and bundle make sure entries are present at two places

-  Make sure files frome 1 and 2 are present here (Refer sample project for entries)
+  Make sure files from 1 and 2 are present here (Refer sample project for entries)

   * From Project File -> General -> Embedded Binaries
   * From Project File -> General -> Linked Frameworks and Libraries